Hugana/p2ascii/README.md

 Motivation

 My motivation for this project stems from a captivating video by Acerola, which you can find here: https://www.youtube.com/watch?v=gg40RWiaHRY.
-Inspired by their work, I wanted to challenge and test my skills in computer vision.
+Inspired by his work, I wanted to challenge and test my skills in computer vision.